-As a resident of California, we are one of the few donor states.
-This means we contribute more in taxes to the federal government than our state sees in return on top of being the highest tax state in the Union.
-As your congressman, I will work to help California residents keep as much of their hard-earned money as possible and that’s the bottom line.
+As your congressman, I will diligently work to help California residents keep as much of their hard-earned money as possible – and that’s the bottom line.

-Small business employs a little more than 52% of the workforce.
-The federal government defines a small business as 200 or less employees, but 95% of small business operate with 20 or less employees.
-This means half of the workforce in America works for a company run by someone who is more than likely your neighbor, or even yourself.
-There are roughly 28 million small business in the United States.
-Although most of them don’t have any employees about 2 million of them have 1 or more.
-If we create tax breaks aimed at small business to incentivise them to just hire at least 1 employee we could add 2 million NET jobs to the economy.
+Small businesses employ a little more than 52% of the workforce.
+The federal government defines a small business as up to 200 employees, but 95% of all small businesses operate with 20 employees or less.
+This means half of the workforce in America works for a company run by someone who is, more than likely, your neighbor or even yourself.
+There are roughly 28 million small businesses in the United States; and although most of them do not have any employees, about 2 million have 1 or more.
+If we create tax breaks aimed at small businesses to incentivize them to hire at least 1 employee, we could add another 2 million NET jobs to the economy.

-There is a movement in this country to increase the minimum wage to $15/hr.
-I understand that higher wages are better for everybody but the unintended consequence is that often lower skilled workers are priced out of the market, or small business are forced to let go of an extra employee.
-We don’t have to force every small business to pay $15 dollars an hour to incentivise them to pay $15 an hour.
-The federal minimum wage is $7.25/hr.
-We can provide an additional tax credit for small business for every dollar over the federal minimum they pay their employees up to $15/hr.
-If a company pays their employees $14.50 per hour they will get to write off that cost but then add the difference of that to the federal minimum.
-In this case the small business would receive $7.25 on top of the $14.50 for a total of $21.75 per hour of wage.
-This way we dont price out the low skilled workers from the market while simultaneously incentivizing small business to pay $15/hr.
+There is a movement in this country to increase the minimum wage to $15/hour.
+I understand that higher wages are better for everyone, but the unintended consequence directly affects lower skilled workers by pricing them out of the market, or forcing small businesses to let go of an extra employee.
+We do not have to force every small business to pay $15/hour to incentivize them to pay $15/hour.
+The federal minimum wage is $7.25/hour.
+We can provide an additional tax credit for small businesses for every dollar over the federal minimum they pay their employees, up to $15/hour.
+If a company pays their employees $14.50/hour, they will be able to write off that cost, adding the difference to the federal minimum.
+In this case, the small business would receive $7.25 on top of the $14.50, for a total of $21.75/hour of wages.
+This way we won’t price out low-skilled workers from the market while simultaneously incentivizing small businesses to pay $15/hour.

-It is very clear to me that the only way to get Americans back to work in large numbers in good paying positions is tax breaks for your everyday average American citizen, to either; add jobs to their existing small business, or incentivize them to start a small business of their own.
+It is very clear to me that the only way to bring Americans back to work in large numbers, and in good paying positions, is providing tax breaks for the average American citizen – to either add jobs to their existing small business or incentivize them to start a small business of their own.

 I am lucky enough to be the husband to one of this great nation’s millions of amazing teachers.
-My astounding wife Stephanie has been teaching for 11 years.
-Her father was a teacher in LBUSD for over 40 years and many of us know him first hand and affectionately as Coach Shawver.
+My astounding wife, Stephanie, has been teaching for 11 years.
+Her father was also a teacher in Long Beach Unified School District (LBUSD) for over 40 years, as many of us know him fondly as Coach Shawver.

-Unfortunately, today in America we are faced with plummeting test scores.
-Our international ranking amongst education has dropped since the early 80’s.
-We pay more than most developed nations per student, but we get lower results.
-At the same time, we push kids into furthering their education by taking on massive debt only to graduate with a degree that doesn’t have a career.
+Unfortunately, today in America we are faced with plummeting test scores and our international educational ranking has dropped significantly since the early 80’s.
+We pay more than most developed nations per student, but with lower results.
+At the same time, we push our children into furthering their education by taking on massive debt, only to graduate with a degree and no career in sight.

-At an early age my mother knew my brother and I were not going to be doctors.
-It was somewhere between taking the training wheels off my bike myself and my older brother teaching me to ride it without her help, or taking apart our many different VCR’s to remove a jammed tape.
-When we started getting them put back together where they would still work she realized our minds may not work the same way as an Ivy League graduate.
+At an early age, my mother knew that my brother and I were not going to be doctors – it was somewhere between taking the training wheels off my bike by myself, my older brother teaching me to ride it without her help or taking apart our multiple VCR’s to remove a jammed tape.
+It was when we started putting them back together that she realized our minds may not work the same way as an Ivy League graduate’s.

 When I was in 7th grade at Marshall Middle School, Mr. Scarrow was my woodshop teacher.
-It was the first time I could use heavy machinery.
-I will never forget that when I completed my first class project, a catapult, I knew instantly what I wanted to do in life; I was going to be a builder.
-Currently most districts don’t have trades in schools.
-Our education system solely prepares kids for the college entrance exam completely dismissing those that will never benefit from it.
+It was the first time I used heavy machinery, and I will never forget that moment.
+When I completed my first class project, a catapult, I instantly knew what I wanted to do in life – I was going to be a builder.
+Currently, most districts do not have trade classes in their curriculum.
+Our education system solely prepares children for college entrance exams, completely dismissing those who will never benefit from it.

-I believe we need to bring Art and Trades back to school and treat them just as we would any other subject.
-Once in high school the children that accell can forgo unnecessary college prep classes for more advanced trade classes to prepare them for an apprenticeship after high school.
-We need to teach kids not only the importance of higher education, but also the importance of skilled trades and creating.
+I believe we need to bring ‘The Arts and Trades’ back to school, and treat them as equals to all other subjects.
+Once in high school, students who excel in these tracts can forgo unnecessary college-prep classes for more advanced trade classes in preparation for an apprenticeship after high school.
+We need to teach our children, not only the importance of a higher education, but the importance of skilled trades and the arts as well.

-We also need to give teachers who are on the front lines of creating an educated populace the tools they so desperately need to be an effective teacher.
-My wife receives $200 from the school district to stock her classroom with supplies for the entire school year.
-This isn’t 1/10 of what she needs or supplies herself throughout the year.
-I compare it to being given a hammer and a Philips head screw driver then being told to build a house in a school year.
+We also need to give our teachers, who are on the front lines of creating an educated populace, the tools they so desperately need to be an effective teacher.
+My wife only receives $200 from the school district for an entire school years’ worth of supplies.
+This is less than one tenth of the amount she needs for supplies, and must supplement the rest herself, as many teachers do.
+I compare it to being given a hammer and a Philips Head screwdriver, then being told to build a house in a school year.